cyberark/ansible-security-automation-collection/docs/cyberark_eda.md

 Hostname will need be changed accordingly to your environment.
 If the syslog message are from a vault server, it will forward to a Kafka topic on Kafka server in ubuntu on port 9092.

 ### Kafka Topic
 Rsyslog use the omkafka plugin to forward the vault rsyslog to the Kafka topic.
-This plugin may need to be install by your admin as it’s not enabled by default.
+This plugin may need to be install by your admin as it's not enabled by default.
 ```
 yum install rsyslog-kafka
 ```